 The Japanese archipelago consists of highly forested and mountainous islands, with the habitable zones centered around coastal areas.
 Despite Japan being densely forested, the forestry sector and the lumber industry are not well developed.
-Forestry in Japan is often run as a side-business of establishments and individuals active in the farming sector.
+Forestry in Japan is often run as a side-business of establishments and individuals active in the farming industry.

 Japan has been looking to revive its decaying rural areas for years, with limited success.
 Young people are drawn to the country's buzzing metropolitan areas, providing work, convenience, and a desirable, modern lifestyle.
 A popular mechanism used to promote rural areas is the so-called agritourism.
 Through tour programs, such as farm stays.
-Learning about rural traditions and tasting local delicacies is also a popular feature of Japanese tv shows.
+Learning about rural traditions and tasting local delicacies is also a popular feature of Japanese TV shows.
 Since each Japanese prefecture is renowned for certain agricultural products and dishes, celebrities are regularly filmed traveling the country on the hunt for highlights of regional cuisines.

 The Japanese archipelago stretches over several climate zones, allowing the cultivation of a broad spectrum of agricultural products.
 For example, the northern island Hokkaido is famous for its dairy products, the neighboring Aomori prefecture produces not only the majority, but allegedly also the best apples in the country.
 Through the promotion of farming and rural lifestyle as touristic activities, younger generations are not only reintroduced to an almost forgotten part of the country, but money and attention are put back into a sector that struggles to survive.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 data than referenced in the text.